Asian-American theater

-Asian American theatre refers to theatre written, directed or acted by Asian Americans.
-From initial efforts by four theatre companies in the 1960s, Asian-American theatre has grown to around forty groups today.
+Asian American theater refers to theater written, directed or acted by Asian Americans.
+From initial efforts by four theater companies in the 1960s, Asian-American theater has grown to around forty groups today.
 Early productions often had Asian themes or settings; and "yellowface" was a common medium for displaying the perceived exoticism of the East in American performance.
 With the growing establishment of second-generation Asian-Americans in the 21st century, it is becoming more common today to see Asian-Americans in roles that defy historical stereotypes in the United States.

 Background

-Asian-American theatre emerged in the 1960s and the 1970s with the foundation of four theatre companies: East West Players in Los Angeles, Asian American Theatre Workshop (later renamed Asian American Theater Company) in San Francisco, Theatrical Ensemble of Asians (later renamed Northwest Asian American Theatre) in Seattle, and Pan Asian Repertory Theatre in New York City.
+Asian-American theater emerged in the 1960s and the 1970s with the foundation of four theater companies: East West Players in Los Angeles, Asian American Theatre Workshop (later renamed Asian American Theater Company) in San Francisco, Theatrical Ensemble of Asians (later renamed Northwest Asian American Theatre) in Seattle, and Pan Asian Repertory Theatre in New York City.
 The Northwest Asian American Theatre was one of the first in the Pacific Northwest.
-The four companies have provided the resources and opportunities to actors, writers, directors, designers, and producers to pursue and define Asian-American theatre for over five decades.
-By the end of the 1990s, the number of Asian-American theatre companies and performance groups grew to about forty.
-In addition, such companies helped integrate Asian-Americans into many popular theatre companies by normalizing Asian actors.
-Asian-American plays have appeared on Broadway and regional theatres and have received major awards both nationally and internationally.
-Asian-American actors have used Asian-American theatre companies as their artistic bases while pursuing careers in the mainstream theatre, film and television.
-Alternative forms of theatre and performance such as multimedia performance, solo performance and spoken word have also shaped Asian-American theatre.
-In the beginning, participants of Asian-American theatre were mostly of East Asian descent, but in the 1990s and the 21st century, more artists of South Asian and Southeast Asian backgrounds have joined the community and have made Asian-American theatre one of the fastest growing and changing sectors in American theatre.
+The four companies have provided the resources and opportunities to actors, writers, directors, designers, and producers to pursue and define Asian-American theater for over five decades.
+By the end of the 1990s, the number of Asian-American theater companies and performance groups grew to about forty.
+In addition, such companies helped integrate Asian-Americans into many popular theater companies by normalizing Asian actors.
+Asian-American plays have appeared on Broadway and regional theaters and have received major awards both nationally and internationally.
+Asian-American actors have used Asian-American theater companies as their artistic bases while pursuing careers in the mainstream theater, film and television.
+Alternative forms of theater and performance such as multimedia performance, solo performance and spoken word have also shaped Asian-American theater.
+In the beginning, participants of Asian-American theater were mostly of East Asian descent, but in the 1990s and the 21st century, more artists of South Asian and Southeast Asian backgrounds have joined the community and have made Asian-American theater one of the fastest growing and changing sectors in American theater.